aghasemi/streamlit_js_eval/README.md

 ## Known Limitations

 - It seems SJE has issues with `st.button` when getting called from inside a branch in Streamlit (e.g. in a loop, `if-else` block, ...).
-In version 0.1.7, you may use the custom `bootstrapButton` as a workaround in such situations.
+Since version 0.1.7, you may use the custom `bootstrapButton` as a workaround in such situations.